-2.2 The Council approved a General Fund Revenue Budget of £16.857m on 15 February

-2023 for 2023/24.
-The actual and forecast position compared to this budget is continuously monitored by Budget Holders, the Corporate Leadership Team and Portfolio Holders in order to detect any significant variances of expenditure or income from the approved amounts contained in the budget.

-- 2.3 The table above shows how this budget has been allocated. - 2.4 At the close of quarter three a positive variance of £0.022m has been achieved.
-The projected outturn on the General Fund Revenue Account for the year is £16.853m.
-This represents a positive outturn of £0.004m for the year. - 2.5 The adverse variances that have occurred at the close of the third quarter of 2023/24 include: - a.
-Income shortfalls from sales, fees and charges which amount to £0.511m (forecast to be £0.588m for the financial year). - b.
-A shortfall of £0.260m in Housing Benefits subsidy grant regarding accommodation and payments for which full subsidy is not claimable (forecast to increase to £0.347m for the financial year). - c.
-Increased gas and electricity prices resulting in an overspend of £0.070m at Jubilee 2 (forecast to increase to £0.093m for the financial year). - d.
-Holding costs for York Place (e.g. utilities and business rates) are expected to amount to £0.241m for the financial year.
-Proportionally, this amounts to £0.180m at the close of quarter three. - e.
-Additional audit fees of £0.100m for the audit of the 2023/24 Statement of Accounts will be incurred during the current financial year following the re-tender completed by the Public Sector Audit Appointments board.
-Proportionally, this amounts to £0.075m at the close of quarter 3. - f.
+- 2.2 The Council approved a General Fund Revenue Budget of £16.857m on 15 February 2023 for 2023/24.
+The actual and forecast position compared to this budget is continuously monitored by Budget Holders, the Corporate Leadership Team and Portfolio Holders in order to detect any significant variances of expenditure or income from the approved amounts contained in the budget. - 2.3 The table above shows how this budget has been allocated. - 2.4 At the close of quarter four a positive variance of £0.007m has been achieved.
+The projected outturn on the General Fund Revenue Account for the year is £16.850m.
+This represents a positive outturn of £0.007m for the year. - 2.5 The adverse variances that have occurred at the close of the fourth quarter of 2023/24 include: - a.
+Income shortfalls from sales, fees and charges which amount to £0.611m for the financial year. - b.
+A shortfall of £0.505m in Housing Benefits subsidy grant regarding accommodation and payments for which full subsidy is not claimable. - c.
+Additional audit fees of £0.100m for the audit of the 2023/24 Statement of Accounts will be incurred during the current financial year following the re-tender completed by the Public Sector Audit Appointments board. - d.
 A pay award of £1,925 per employee has been that is in excess of the amount provided for in the budget (4%).
-Including national insurance and pension the additional amount totals £0.300m at the close of quarter three (and £0.400m for the financial year). - 2.6 These adverse variances have been offset in full by the following favourable variances: - a.
+Including national insurance and pension the additional amount totals £0.400m at the close of the year. - e.
+Backdated rent payable on a commercial property rented by the Council amounting to £0.082m and business rates payable on empty properties owned by the Council which amounted to £0.031m. - f.
+Additional overtime and temporary staff costs within the Waste and Recycling service have amounted to £0.240m. - 2.6 These adverse variances have been offset in full by the following favourable variances: - a.
 Utilisation of the Cost of Living Reserve that was established during the budget setting for 2023/24 in order to respond to any above inflationary increases in costs.
-This will be fully used to offset the pay award (£0.300m at the close of quarter three and £0.400m for the financial year). - b.
-Interest receivable on cash that the Council holds in terms of Town Deal and Future High Street funding, together with Section 31 grant and remaining Coronavirus grant funding (that are repayable to Central Government) totals £1.163m at the close of quarter three (it is forecast that this will grow to £1.486m of income by the close of the financial year).
+The £0.400m paid into this reserve has been fully used to offset the pay award. - b.
+Interest receivable on cash that the Council holds in terms of Town Deal and Future High Street funding, together with Section 31 grant and remaining Coronavirus grant funding (that are repayable to Central Government) totals £1.400m.
+This has also eliminated the need for any in year borrowing to be undertaken saving £0.255m in interest payments.